 Nancy J. KnauerI.
 Herman Stern Professor of Law Director of D.C.
 Programs

-In 2002 Professor Knauer was named a University "Great Teacher" and, with her colleague Eleanor Myers, received the first annual CPR Dispute Resolution Award for teaching problem solving in the law school.
+Professor Knauer has been named a University "Great Teacher," the highest honor bestowed by Temple University.
+She received the first annual CPR Dispute Resolution Award for teaching problem solving in the law school for her Transactional Practice Materials.
 Professor Knauer is also a four-time recipient of the George P. Williams Award for excellence in teaching.
-In 2004 Professor Knauer received the Friel-Scanlan Award for scholarship for her article Science, Identity and the Construction of the Gay Political Narrative, 12 Law & Sexuality 1 (2003).
+She received the Friel-Scanlan Award for scholarship for her article Science, Identity and the Construction of the Gay Political Narrative, 12 Law & Sexuality 1 (2003) and has received the Outstanding Faculty Service Award.
 She has served as Associate Dean for Academic Affairs and is the former Peter J. Liacouras Professor of Law.
 Professor Knauer's most recent publications can be accessed through her publications page.EducationJ.D., University of Pennsylvania Law SchoolB.A., University of PennsylvaniaTeaching AreasPolitical and Civil Rights, Property, Religious Rights and the U.S. Constitution, Sexuality and the Law, Taxation, Trusts and EstatesSelect Publications

 Klein Hall, Room 516tel: 215.204.1688fax: 215.204.1185